therkildsen-lab/genomic-data-analysis/README.md

 Pipelines for analyzing genomic data based on genotype likelihoods or population allele frequency data derived from genotype likelihoods.

 ## SNP calling
-Run the [angsd_global_snp_calling.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/angsd_global_snp_calling.sh) script to detect variant sites in a population or group of populations using angsd with a p-value ≤ 1e-6 and a minor allele frequency of 5% (hard coded).
-A range of files and parameters have to be provided:
+Run the [angsd_global_snp_calling.sh](https://github.com/therkildsen-lab/genomic-data-analysis/blob/master/scripts/angsd_global_snp_calling.sh) script to detect variant sites in a population or group of populations using angsd with a p-value ≤ 1e-6 (hard coded).
+A range of files and parameters have to be provided in the following order:
 + A list of bamfiles with one file per line (`BAMLIST`), e.g. `path/bamlist.txt`
 + The project's base directory (`BASEDIR`), e.g. `path/base_directory/`
 + Indexed reference genome (`REFERENCE`), e.g. `path/reference_genome.fasta`